JerrolKrause/samesurf-cobrowse/README.md

-# Samesurf Integration Module
+# Samesurf Cobrowse Module
-This module is intended to be a turn-key drop in component to enable Samesurf cobrowse.
+This module is intended integrate Samesurf cobrowse with a consumer facing website and allow users to initiate a cobrowse session.

 Note that you will need an account with Samesurf in order to receive your api key and secret.

 ## Quick Start